InspireX96/ECE-276C/ECE276C_HW1/README.md

 python p2_main.py
 ```

-Note that to change track for question 2, you need to modify the comment in *line 74-76*:
+Note that to change track for question 2, you need to modify the comment in *line 74-76* in `p2_main.py`:

 ```python
 if __name__ == '__main__':